 The Front-End: Using Visual Basic.Net or using Microsoft Access?

-It has been the tradition when developing a new company administration Database System, to create the Front-End as a Microsoft Access database.
+It has been the tradition when developing a new company administration Database Application, to create the Front-End as a Microsoft Access database.
 With the popularity and productivity of Visual Basic.Net, the option of using Visual Basic.Net as the Front-End should be considered.

 Here are the arguments for and against using each alternative: